CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 **Power Level** is your current level, it starts at 1 and increases when decided by your Game Master.

 ## Origin
 Origins are the source of your character's powers.
 They may have an effect on how others perceive you.
-You may be able to get advantage on rolls for things relating to your origin.
+You may be able to get advantage on rolls for things relating to your origin, such as hot-wiring a car with the Technology background.

 ### Mythic
 Your powers come from the fact that you are a creature or person of legend.
 You may be the kin or champion of a deity, or even a deity yourself.
 You may be exalted by some and condemned by others for your status.